Red Aurora Borealis rays

 7. Don’t forget about conjunctions.

 Conjunctions are when you look across the solar system and see, let’s say, Mars in the foreground.
 And it happens to be in the same line of sight as Jupiter in the background.
-From our perspective, it looks like two objects — two bright planets — are right next to each other in the sky, which is really striking to see.

-8. Leave the expensive equipment to the experts.
+8. Leave expensive equipment to experts.

 Almost all the things I write about can be seen without equipment.
 If you want one piece of equipment to keep with you whenever you go, make it a pair of binoculars.

 I also recommend visiting a site called Sky Maps.
 Every month, they have a new chart of the night sky — a map you can print out and use the old analog way.
 The best part of that site is the list of events you can see with the naked eye.
-Just pin it up on a cork board and you've got your guide right there.
-Or you can just go to the Voyageurs site every month.
-I personalize it so it's more regional.
+Just pin it up on a corkboard, and you'll have your guide right there.

 Lunar eclipse